-That means the lower a note is placed on a staff the lower is its sound.
-Conversely, the higher a note is placed on a staff the higher is its sound.
+That means the lower the note is placed on a staff, the lower is its sound.
+Conversely, the higher a note is placed on a staff, the higher its sound.

-If you need to go higher or lower that the staff you use what is known as "ledger lines".,
+If you need to go higher or lower on the staff you use, what is known as "ledger lines".,

-The above graphic was an A Major scale.
+The above graphic was on an A-major scale.

 The musical alphabet consists of sharps (#) and flats (b) as well as note names.
 This means that the actual number of notes in the alphabet is 12 rather than 7.